AngeloJacobo/RISC-V/README.md

 ## About
 Design implementation of the RISC-V Base 32 Integer core in Verilog HDL.
 This is a 5-stage pipeline processor core and supports the Zicsr (Control Status Registers) extension.
-This is RISC-V compliant and passed `rv32ui` (RV32 User-Mode Integer-Only) and `rv32mi` (RV32 Machine-Mode Integer-Only) [tests of RISC-V International.](https://github.com/riscv-software-src/riscv-tests)
+This is RISC-V compliant and passed `rv32ui` (RV32 User-Mode Integer-Only) and `rv32mi` (RV32 Machine-Mode Integer-Only) [tests of RISC-V International.](https://github.com/riscv-software-src/riscv-tests) Formal verification via [SymbiYosys](https://github.com/YosysHQ/sby) is also utilized to thoroughly test the pipeline design.

+The RISC-V ISA implemented here is based on [Volume 1, Unprivileged Spec v.
+20191213](https://github.com/riscv/riscv-isa-manual/releases/tag/Ratified-IMAFDQC) and [Volume 2, Privileged Spec v.
+20211203.](https://github.com/riscv/riscv-isa-manual/releases/tag/Priv-v1.12)

 Inside the `rtl/` folder are the following:
  - `rv32i_core.v` = top module for the RV32I core and contains formal verification properties